Software Setup

 • Download some required astronomy data files

-• Create a samba share for pulling images, and observations logs and adding observing lists
+• Create a samba share for pulling images and observation logs and adding observing lists

-• Finally, setup the PiFinder service to start on reboot.
+• Set up the PiFinder service to start on boot

-Once the script is done, reboot the PiFinder: sudo shutdown -r now
+Once the script finishes, restart the PiFinder: sudo shutdown -r now

-It will take up to two minutes to boot, but you should see the startup screen before too long:
+Booting takes up to two minutes, but the startup screen appears before long:

 Startup log